 The Singita brand is synonymous with effortless luxury, and preserving the African wilderness is at its core.
 From August 2019 Singita will offer an unparalleled primate experience in East Africa.
 Yes, that’s right.
 Singita has now added gorilla trekking in Rwanda to their portfolio!
 In August, the elite brand will take bookings for gorilla trekking safaris in Volcanoes National Park, a region easily accessible via the capital city of Kigali.

 It’s no secret that Singita is the crème de la crème of the safari world, their lodges are some of the most sought after destinations in Africa.
 Singita makes massive contributions to local communities, and constantly seeks to conserve Africa’s wildlife.
-Each of Singita’s lodges have been carefully constructed to ooze class and sophistication, without being overbearing and brazen in terms of design.
+Each of Singita’s lodges has been carefully constructed to ooze class and sophistication, without being overbearing and brazen in terms of design.
 Sustainability is always at the core of their developments, and the wild exteriors govern their develops.
-Singita designs are extension of the environment, not an intrusion, and they always marry the untamed wild with modern living.
+Singita designs are an extension of the environment, not an intrusion, and they always marry the untamed wild with modern living.

 The latest inclusion into the portfolio is Singita Kwitonda Lodge and Kataza House in Rwanda.
 Situated in untouched verdant jungle paradise in the heart of the Volcanoes National Park in an isolated corridor of 178 acres of land, this latest undertaking offers guests a once-in-a-lifetime experience with the mountain gorillas of Rwanda.